tfeuerbach/track-titan-downloader/README.md

 # Track Titan Setup Downloader

-A GUI application to download the latest "Active" HYMO setups for the week off of TrackTitan.io all at once.
+A GUI application to download the latest "Active" setups for the week off of TrackTitan.io all at once.
 The Track Titan desktop app only downloads setups for a given car as you join a race with one.
 While, this is generally a non-issue for 90% of users, I like to get 100% of what I pay for when I'm subscribing to a service like this.
 For that reason, I created this so that I didn't need to manually download every setup or join a session for every car in that season/week.

 Track Titan doesn't provide any sort of API so this tool leverages Selenium to mock user interaction with a headless browser.
 An option to view the browser and what its doing is present.